Nerve Damage Compensation Claims

 How JMW Can Help

-Nerve damage is one of the most common problems that can arise from surgical errors or clinical negligence.
-The very nature of surgery means that a surgeon will often be working very close to nerve endings and any miscalculation or accident can cause damage that can have very serious consequences.
-If this has happened to you and medical error was to blame, you may be able to make a claim to compensate for the pain and suffering caused.
+Nerve damage is one of the most common problems that can arise from surgical errors.
+The very nature of surgery means that a surgeon will often be working very close to nerve endings and any miscalculation or accident can cause damage that can have very serious consequences, ranging from loss of sensation through to paralysis.
+Among the more common errors are:

 - Bleeding from a punctured artery following the taking of a blood sample, leading to compression of the nerve